gr82morozr/realtime-graph/README.md

 ##### Features #####

-1- Data can be read from FILE, HTTP, Serial channels.
+1- Data can be read from FILE, TCP or Serial ports.

 2- Multiprocessing to imporve the refresh rate of graph, normally > 50FPS.

-3- self-defined data structure and screen layout.
+3- Self-defined data structure and screen layout.

+4- Platform independent, works on both Windows and Linux.